Multifidelity Simulation-based Inference for Computationally Expensive Simulators: Reproducibility statement

 \subsubsection{Acknowledgments}

 We thank Karthik Sama, Najlaa Mohamed, Guy Moss, Marcel Nonnenmacher and Pierre Vanvolsem for discussions.
 We also thank the staff of the VIB Data Core for their support.
 Anastasia N. Krouglova was supported by an FWO grant (G097022N).
 Hayden R.~Johnson was supported by an FWO grant (G053624N).
 Basile Confavreux was supported by a Schmidt Science Polymath Award to Andrew Saxe, the Sainsbury Wellcome Centre Core Grant from Wellcome (219627/Z/19/Z) and the Gatsby Charitable Foundation (GAT3850).
-Michael Deistler was supported by the German Research Foundation (DFG) through Germany’s Excellence Strategy (EXC 2064 – Project number 390727645), the German Federal Ministry of Education and Research (Tübingen AI Center, FKZ: 01IS18039A) and the European Union (ERC, ``DeepCoMechTome'', ref.
-101089288).
+Michael Deistler was supported by the German Research Foundation (DFG) through Germany’s Excellence Strategy (EXC 2064 – Project number 390727645), the German Federal Ministry of Education and Research (Tübingen AI Center, FKZ: 01IS18039A) and the European Union (ERC, “DeepCoMechTome”, ref.
+101089288; Jakob H. Macke).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.
-Michael Deistler is a member of the International Max Planck Research School for Intelligent Systems (IMPRS-IS).
+Michael Deistler was a member of the International Max Planck Research School for Intelligent Systems (IMPRS-IS).
+Pedro J.~Gonçalves is thankful for the financial support from the Flemish government through long-term structural funding Methusalem (grant METH/26/003).